serre-lab/human_clickme_data_processing/README.md

+# TODO: Incorporate class filter to filter down imagenet to the co3d overlap.
+FIgure out the mobile-only set.
+Add subject classifier for filtering experiments.

 # ClickMe Heatmap Generator

 This project processes ClickMe data for CO3D images, generating heatmaps and analyzing click statistics.
 It provides tools to compute various correlation metrics, including AUC, cross-entropy, Spearman, and RSA, to evaluate the quality of generated heatmaps.